arnaldorusso/PyPAM/README.rst

 ============================================

 Read light curves and photosynthetic yield values, obtained from PyhtoPAM equipment.
-Plot values of light and photosynthesis parameters. alpha, Ik, ETR(max) and Beta.
+Extract values as: alpha, Ik, ETR(max) and Beta.